 BIG HIT will demonstrate use of hydrogen as a flexible local energy store and vector, transporting hydrogen by tube trailer to the Orkney mainland.
 Here it will be used to demonstrate real end-use applications for hydrogen including auxiliary power and heat for ferries in Kirkwall harbour, fuelling a fleet of hydrogen range-extended light vehicles, and heating for buildings in the Kirkwall area.

 The learning from BIG HIT about the benefits of using hydrogen with renewable energy sources in the Orkney Islands will support the much wider replication and further deployments of renewable energy with fuel cell & hydrogen technologies in isolated or constrained territories.

 Hydrogen Fuel Cell

-The hydrogen fuel cell at Kirkwall harbour will produce power for docked vessels and a local electricity network.
+The fuel cell at Kirkwall harbour delivers zero-emisison power to docked vessels and heat for local buildings.

 Five hydrogen fuel cell range extended Symbio vans are supplied with green hydrogen produced from renewables.